+Boston is one of those rare places that looks just as you imagine it.
+From the cobbled streets and brownstone houses of Beacon Hill and the lively stalls of Quincy Market, to the skyscrapers of the financial district and the idyllic calm of the leafy common and public gardens, Boston is a beautiful city with a character that changes with the seasons.
 Visit in autumn and you’ll find the city ablaze with the fiery spectacle of the fall, while in winter it changes into a vision in white, with ice skating on Frog Pond and fairy lights everywhere.
 Spring tempts students away from the local hallowed halls of Harvard, MIT and BU and into the open air of neighbourhood cafés, while the summer heat has most of the city messing around on the Charles River.

 And then there is history.
 Bostonians are passionate about their heritage.
 But the city’s Puritanical legacy meant that for a long time Bostonians were not allowed to drink anything as pleasurable as fine wine.
 Thankfully, a burgeoning micro-economy and a taste for the finer things in life have transformed Boston over the last 10 years into a hive of gastrodomes.

 Where to Eat and Drink